 PARLA STUDIOS is the Brooklyn-based space of artist duo and brothers José Parlá and Rey Parlá.
 The duo started their collaborative careers early in their lives while they discovered and took part in the "writing culture" of the 1980s Miami underground art scene.
 This digital space, their most recent collaboration, is dedicated to their continued dialogue, experimentation, and the exploration of original ways of creating inspiring works and making accessible art collectibles.

 The Parlá brothers were born in the early 1970s to Cuban parents in Miami, Florida, and spent their early childhood in Puerto Rico before returning to the United States.
 In the 90s, José and Rey went their separate ways to study art, sharing ideas and concepts often while traveling with friends and returning home to South Florida to collaborate on several shows and projects.

-The brothers’ collaborative dialogues cemented together during the founding of the InkHeads artist collective in 1992 and the making of two shorts on Super 8mm film with the first being titled: An Experimental Introduction to a Segmented Reality and the second film also by Rey titled: Sporadic Germination, which led the brothers and the group of friends on to other show openings like Sporadic Germination (same title as the 8mm film) and Personal Alphabet in New York City's Lower East Side in 1998 when they moved to New York City.
+The brothers’ collaborative dialogues cemented together during the founding of the InkHeads artist collective in 1992 and the making of two shorts on Super 8mm film with the first being titled: An Experimental Introduction to a Segmented Reality and the second film also by Rey titled: Sporadic Germination, which led the brothers and the group of friends on to other show openings like Sporadic Germination (same title as the 8mm film) and Personal Alphabet in New York City's Lower East Side in 1998.

 In 2014 the Parlá brothers collaborated with architecture and design firm Snøhetta on the build-out of their Brooklyn Studio, and in 2015 they produced the experimental documentary film, One: Union of the Senses based on the mural commission of José Parla’s painting at One World Trade Center in New York City.
 The film had its world premiere at The Brooklyn Academy of Music.